Follow TV Tropes

 • Humanoid Abomination: Asides from explicitly being robotic/digital in some fashion, Lala is implied by a few music videos to be something along these lines.
 Assuming it's not entirely metaphorical that is.

-• Harsh Noise: Their self-titled album featured this the most of all their releases, but special mention goes to "君のように" ("Like You") which goes from a barely audible music box-esque melody to one of the loudest noise walls in their discography in an instant.
+• Harsh Noise: Their self-titled album featured this the most of all their releases, but special mention goes to "君のように" and "五月雨ブルドッグ" which both go from a barely audible melody of Lala singing to one of the loudest noise walls in their discography in an instant.

 • Intentionally Awkward Title: カラダは正直, whose title is a Japanese expression about declining sex despite being sexually aroused.